 Visit the State Department's website for detailed information on how, where and when to apply for a passport.

 How long does it take to get a passport?

 That depends on the time of year submitted, because of the seasonal nature of travel.
 During peak travel periods, the normal processing time ranges from six to eight weeks.
 If you need a passport more quickly you can apply in-person at a passport agency and receive same-day service.

 Can freshmen study abroad?

 Yes!
-The first opportunity a freshman has to study abroad is with The Abbey Program, their spring semester freshman year.
-Other opportunities include any summer programs so long as the student meets minimum requirements.
+The first opportunity is our summer programs so long as the student meets minimum requirements.